margusmartsepp/margusmartsepp.github.io/Testing.md

     ```
     Which of the following list of test cases is a result of applying the equivalence partitioning test technique to test this requirement?
     1. [ ] Verify that the application can play a video on a display of size 1920x1080 (1 test case)
-    1. [ ] Verify that the application can play a video on a display of size 640x480 and 1920x1080 (2
+    1. [ ] Verify that the application can play a video on a display of size 640x480 and 1920x1080 (2 test cases)
-test cases)
-    1. [ ] Verify that the application can play a video on each of the display sizes in the requirement
-(4 test cases)
+    1. [x] Verify that the application can play a video on each of the display sizes in the requirement (4 test cases)
-    1. [ ] Verify that the application can play a video on any one of the display sizes in the
-requirement (1 test case)
+    1. [ ] Verify that the application can play a video on any one of the display sizes in the requirement (1 test case)

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+See reason from correct answer
+    > 1. Is not correct.
+See reason from correct answer
+    > 1. Is correct.
+This is a case where the requirement gives an enumeration of discrete values.
+Each enumeration value is an equivalence class by itself; therefore, each will be tested when using equivalence partitioning test technique
+    > 1. Is not correct.
+See reason from correct answer

-1. Which of the following statements BEST describes how tasks are divided between the test
-manager and the tester?
+1. Which of the following statements BEST describes how tasks are divided between the test manager and the tester?

-    1. [ ] The test manager plans testing activities and chooses the standards to be followed, while
-the tester chooses the tools and set the tools usage guidelines
+    1. [ ] The test manager plans testing activities and chooses the standards to be followed, while the tester chooses the tools and set the tools usage guidelines
-    1. [ ] The test manager plans, coordinates, and controls the testing activities, while the tester
-automates the tests
+    1. [x] The test manager plans, coordinates, and controls the testing activities, while the tester automates the tests
-    1. [ ] The test manager plans, monitors, and controls the testing activities, while the tester
-designs tests and decides on the release of the test object
+    1. [ ] The test manager plans, monitors, and controls the testing activities, while the tester designs tests and decides on the release of the test object
     1. [ ] The test manager plans and organizes the testing and specifies the test cases, while the tester executes the tests

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+Selection of tools is a test manager task
+    > 1. Is correct.
+See reasons from incorrect answers
+    > 1. Is not correct.
+The tester does not decide on the release of the test object
+    > 1. Is not correct.
+The tester specifies the test cases, the test manager does the prioritization

 1. Which of the following metrics would be MOST useful to monitor during test execution?
-    1. [ ] Percentage of executed test cases
+    1. [x] Percentage of executed test cases
     1. [ ] Average number of testers involved in the test execution
     1. [ ] Coverage of requirements by source code
     1. [ ] Percentage of test cases already created and reviewed

+    > ### Explanation / Rationale
+    > 1. Is correct.
+Test case execution (e.g., number of test cases run/not run, and test cases passed/failed)
+    > 1. Is not correct.
+This metric can be measured, but its value is low.
+The number of testers does not give any information about the quality of the test object or test progress
+    > 1. Is not correct. the coverage of requirements by source code is not measured during test execution.
+At most, the TEST(!) coverage of the code or requirements is measured
+    > 1. Is not correct.
+This metric is part of test preparation and not test execution

 1. Which of the following can affect and be part of the (initial) test planning?
-    1. [ ] Budget limitations
+    1. [x] Budget limitations
     1. [ ] Test log
     1. [ ] Failure rate
     1. [ ] Use cases

+    > ### Explanation / Rationale
+    > 1. Is correct.
+Making decisions about what to test are documented in the test plan.
+This means when you are planning the test and there are budget limitations, prioritizing is needed; what should be tested and what should be omitted
+    > 1. Is not correct.
+Test monitoring and control
+    > 1. Is not correct.
+Common test metrics
+    > 1. Is not correct.
+It is a part of test analysis

 1. Which of the following lists contains only typical exit criteria from testing?
-    1. [ ] Reliability measures, test coverage, schedule and status about fixing defect and remaining
+    1. [x] Reliability measures, test coverage, schedule and status about fixing defect and remaining risks
-risks
-    1. [ ] Reliability measures, test coverage, degree of tester’s independence and product
+    1. [ ] Reliability measures, test coverage, degree of tester’s independence and product completeness
-completeness
-    1. [ ] Reliability measures, test coverage, test cost, availability of test environment, time to
-market and product completeness
+    1. [ ] Reliability measures, test coverage, test cost, availability of test environment, time to market and product completeness
     1. [ ] Time to market, remaining defects, tester qualification, availability of testable use cases, test coverage and test cost

+    > ### Explanation / Rationale
+    > 1. Is correct.
+See reasons from incorrect answers
+    > 1. Is not correct.
+The “degree of tester’s independence” does not play a role in exit criteria
+    > 1. Is not correct.
+“Availability of test environment” is an entry criterion
+    > 1. Is not correct.
+“The Qualification of Tester” is not a typical exit criterion

 1. Which one of the following is NOT included in a test summary report?
-    1. [ ] Defining pass/fail criteria and objectives of testing
+    1. [x] Defining pass/fail criteria and objectives of testing
     1. [ ] Deviations from the test approach
     1. [ ] Measurements of actual progress against exit criteria
     1. [ ] Evaluation of the quality of the test object

+    > ### Explanation / Rationale
+    > 1. Is correct.
+This information has been defined earlier in the test project
+    > 1. Is not correct.
+This information is included in a test report: information on what occurred during a test period
+    > 1. Is not correct.
+This information is included in a test report:
+    >    * Status of testing and product quality with respect to the exit criteria or definition of done
+    >    * Metrics of defects, test cases, test coverage, activity progress, and resource consumption
+    > 1. Is not correct.
+This information is included in a test report: Information and metrics to support recommendations and decisions about future actions, such as an assessment of defects remaining, the economic benefit of continued testing, outstanding risks, and the level of confidence in the tested software

 1. The project develops a "smart" heating thermostat.
 The control algorithms of the thermostat were modeled as Matlab/Simulink models and run on the internet connected server.
 The thermostat
 uses the specifications of the server to trigger the heating valves.
 The test manager has defined the following test strategy/approach in the test plan:
-    ```

     1. The acceptance test for the whole system is executed as an experience-based test.
-    2. The control algorithms on the server are checked against standard of the energy saving regulation.
+    2. The control algorithms on the server are checked against standard of the energy
+    saving regulation.
     3. The functional test of the thermostat is performed as risk-based testing.
-    4. The security tests of data / communication via the internet are executed together with external security experts.
+    4. The security tests of data / communication via the internet are executed together
-    ```
+    with external security experts.

     What four common types of test strategies/approaches did the test manager implement in the test
     plan?
     1. [ ] Methodical, analytical, reactive, and regression-averse
-    1. [ ] Analytical, standard-compliant, consultative, and reactive
+    1. [x] Analytical, standard-compliant, consultative, and reactive
     1. [ ] Model-based, methodical, analytical, and consultative
     1. [ ] Regression-averse, consultative, reactive, and methodical

+    > ### Explanation / Rationale
+    > The possible mappings of points 1 to 4 can be justified as follows:
+    > 1. Approach 3 is analytical: Risk-based testing is an example of an analytical approach, where tests are designed and prioritized based on the level of risk
+    > 1. Approach 2 is standard-compliant: The control algorithms is checked against industry-specific standard of the energy saving regulation.
+    > 1. Approach 4 is consultative: This type of test strategy is driven primarily by the advice, guidance, or instructions of stakeholders, business domain experts, or technology experts, who may be outside the test team or outside the organization itself
+    > 1. Approach 1 is reactive: Exploratory testing is a common technique employed in reactive strategies, whereby the explorative testing isassigned to the experience-based testing category

 1. Which one of the following is the characteristic of a metrics-based approach for test estimation?
-    1. [ ] Budget which was used by a previous similar test project
+    1. [x] Budget which was used by a previous similar test project
     1. [ ] Overall experience collected in interviews with test managers
     1. [ ] Estimation of effort for test automation agreed in the test team
     1. [ ] Average of calculations collected from business experts

+    > ### Explanation / Rationale
+    > 1. Is correct.
+The metrics-based approach: estimating the testing effort based on metrics of former similar projects or based on typical values
+    > 1. Is not correct.
+This is expert-based approach: estimating the tasks based on estimates made by the owners of the tasks or by experts
+    > 1. Is not correct.
+This is expert-based approach: estimating the tasks based on estimates made by the responsible team of the tasks or by experts
+    > 1. Is not correct.
+This is expert-based approach: estimating the tasks based on estimates made by the owners of the tasks or by experts

 1. As a test manager you are responsible for testing the following parts of requirements:

-    ```
-    • R1 - Process anomalies
+    * R1 - Process anomalies
-    • R2 - Synchronization
+    * R2 - Synchronization
-    • R3 - Approval
+    * R3 - Approval
-    • R4 - Problem solving
+    * R4 - Problem solving
-    • R5 - Financial data
+    * R5 - Financial data
-    • R6 - Diagram data
+    * R6 - Diagram data
-    • R7 - Changes to the user profile
+    * R7 - Changes to the user profile

-    ```
-    Notation: Logical requirement dependencies (A -> B means, that B depends on     1. [ ]:
-Which one of the following options structures the test execution schedule according to the
+    Notation: Logical requirement dependencies (A -> B means, that B depends on A).
+Which one of the following options structures the test execution schedule according to the requirement dependencies?
-requirement dependencies?
     1. [ ] R1 ; R3 ; R4 ; R7 ; R2 ; R5 ; R6
     1. [ ] R1 ; R3 ; R2 ; R4 ; R7 ; R5 ; R6
     1. [ ] R1 ; R3 ; R2 ; R5 ; R6 ; R4 ; R7
     1. [ ] R1 ; R2 ; R5 ; R6 ; R3 ; R4 ; R7

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+R4 is dependent on R2, so R2 should be tested before R4
+    > 1. Is not correct.
+R4 is dependent on R2, R5 and R6, so R5 and R6 should be tested before R4
+    > 1. Is correct.
+The tests are specified in a sequence that takes the dependencies into account
+    > 1. Is not correct.
+R2 is dependent on R3, so R3 should be tested before R2

 1. You are testing a new version of software for a coffee machine.
 The machine can prepare different types of coffee based on four categories. i.e., coffee size, sugar, milk, and syrup.
 The criteria are as follows:

-    ```
-    • Coffee size (small, medium, large)
+    * Coffee size (small, medium, large)
-    • Sugar (none, 1 unit, 2 units, 3 units, 4 units)
+    * Sugar (none, 1 unit, 2 units, 3 units, 4 units)
-    • Milk (yes or no)
+    * Milk (yes or no)
-    • Coffee flavor syrup (no syrup, caramel, hazelnut, vanilla)
+    * Coffee flavor syrup (no syrup, caramel, hazelnut, vanilla)
-    ```

     Now you are writing a defect report with the following information:

-    ```
-    • Title: Low coffee temperature.
+    * Title: Low coffee temperature.
-    • Short summary: When you select coffee with milk, the time for preparing coffee is too long and the temperature of the beverage is too low (less than 40 °C).
+    * Short summary: When you select coffee with milk, the time for preparing coffee is too long and the temperature of the beverage is too low (less than 40 °C).
-    • Expected result: The temperature of coffee should be standard (about 75 °C).
+    * Expected result: The temperature of coffee should be standard (about 75 °C).
-    • Degree of risk: Medium
+    * Degree of risk: Medium
-    • Priority: Normal
+    * Priority: Normal
-    ```

     What valuable information was omitted in the above defect report?
     1. [ ] The actual test results
-    1. [ ] Identification of the tested software version
+    1. [x] Identification of the tested software version
     1. [ ] Status of the defect
     1. [ ] Ideas for improving the test case

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+The test result is given in the short summary
+    > 1. Is correct.
+When testing different versions of software, identifying information is necessary
+    > 1. Is not correct.
+You are just writing the defect report; hence, the status is automatically open
+    > 1. Is not correct.
+This information is useful for the tester but does not need to be included in the defect report

 1. Which one of the following is MOST likely to be a benefit of test execution tools?
     1. [ ] It is easy to create regression tests
     1. [ ] It is easy to maintain version control of test assets
     1. [ ] It is easy to design tests for security testing
-    1. [ ] It is easy to run regression tests
+    1. [x] It is easy to run regression tests

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+The benefits are not when creating regressions tests, more in executing them
+    > 1. Is not correct.
+This is done by configuration management tools
+    > 1. Is not correct.
+This needs specialized tools
+    > 1. Is correct.
+Reduction in repetitive manual work (e.g., running regression tests, environment set up/tear down tasks, re-entering the same test data, and checking against coding standards), thus saving time

 1. Which one of the following test tools is mostly suitable for developers rather than testers?
     1. [ ] Requirement management tools
     1. [ ] Configuration management tools
-    1. [ ] Static analysis tools
+    1. [x] Static analysis tools
     1. [ ] Performance testing tools

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+Requirement management tools are not particularly suitable for developers
+    > 1. Is not correct.
+Configuration management tools are not particularly suitable for developers
+    > 1. Is correct.
+Static analysis tools are especially suitable for developers
+    > 1. Is not correct.
+Performance testing tools are not better suited for developers than for testers